 Can I do an internship outside of Frederick?

 You may do an internship anywhere in the U.S. or foreign countries.

-I can’t find an internship work site.
-Help?
+I can’t find an internship worksite.
+Can you help?

-While the student is responsible for identifying a worksite, FCC's Career and Transfer Center has developed a job search site where you can search for internship possibilities, choose to be included in employer searches, and where companies can search for students to fill their internship positions and jobs.
+While the student is responsible for identifying a worksite, Career Services at FCC has developed a job search site where you can search for internship possibilities, choose to be included in employer searches, and where companies can search for students to fill their internship positions and jobs.
 Visit the Career Services for job search assistance.

 Frederick County Chamber of Commerce website has job listings and a business directory.

 Volunteer Frederick has volunteer opportunities.
 To get in touch directly, call 301.663.5214, ext.
 6.